 (Thanks for the pic Vice!)

 Today, December 7, 2017, Senator Al Franken announced to his peers and to the nation that he will be resigning.
-There’s a lot of mixed emotions in the right now in regards to this “take down” of the senator.
-I just want to write out my thoughts on the matter.
+There’s a lot of mixed emotions right now in regards to this “take down” of the senator.

 On November 16th of this year, a radio anchor accused Franken of forcibly kissing and groping her on a USO tour in 2006.
 This would be the first of several accusations against Franken in the weeks to come.
 The senator’s response was a bit of a political communication faux pas as he initially stated he didn’t recall the incident in the manner that the radio anchor displayed, and then he came back with a more thoughtful response but still left sprinkles of denial in his statement.